YinHk-Notes/javascript-cheatsheet-and-note/problems/scope.md

 ### Global
 - A variable declared outside a function and outside any block, becomes **GLOBAL**.
+- With JavaScript, the global scope is the **JavaScript environment.**
 - Variables declared Globally (outside any function) have Global Scope.
 - Global variables can be accessed from anywhere in a JavaScript program.
 - Variables declared with `var`, `let` and `const` are quite similar when declared outside a block.